jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 Update your lukeghg virtual environment next.
 As with the installation recreate the wheel package, but now first remove the lukeghg package and then upgrade lukeghg and its dependencies.
-Make sure you are in `/data/shared/<users>/GHGInventory/lukeghg/lukeghg` where you can see the *setup.py*  file.
+Make sure you are in `/data/shared/<users>/GHGInventory/lukeghg/lukeghg`:

 	(lukeghg) prompt% cd data/shared/<user>/GHGInventory/lukeghg/lukeghg
 	(lukeghg) prompt% python3 setup.py sdist bdist_wheel